ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 -   Recovery Option
     : If experiencing abnormal server termination during the replication, data recovery option is available for preventing data inconsistency between servers by replications.

--   Offline Option
-    : If an error occurred in the active server with the Active-Standy replication environment, this function allows applying untransffered logs to the Standy Server with the offline option.

 -   Replication Gapless Option
     : The replication gapless option resolves replication gaps.